apache/bigtop/bigtop-bigpetstore/bigpetstore-spark/README.md

 * Product(productId: Long, category: String, attributes: Map[String, String])
 * Transaction(customerId: Long, transactionId: Long, storeId: Long, dateTime: java.util.Calendar, productId: Long)

-The ETL stage parses and cleans up the dirty CSV and writes out RDDs for each data type in the data model, serialized using the `saveAsObjectFile()` method.
+The ETL stage parses and cleans up the dirty CSV and writes out DataFrames for each data type in the data model as Parquet files.
 The analytics components can use the `IOUtils.load()` method to de-serialize the structured data.

 Running Tests
 -------------